solve-coagulate/lispfun/README.md

   - Loop macros `while` and `for` allow simple iterative code in the toy interpreter.
 - Semicolon comments are recognized by the parser.
 - Example scripts demonstrate factorials, Fibonacci numbers, list processing, macros and loops.
-- A comprehensive unit test suite including a `selftest.lisp` script executed by the evaluator.
+- A comprehensive unit test suite with Lisp programs stored alongside each interpreter.

 ## Documentation